franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ## Anatomy of a block

 - Header
-  - Contains information used throughout consensus and other areas of the protocol
+  - Contains information used throughout consensus and other areas of the protocol, for example:
+    - Address of the validator that proposed the block
+    - MerkleRoot of the current validator set
+    - BlockID of the previous block
 - Data
   - Data contains a list of transactions
   - The contents of the transaction is unknown to Tendermint